Namby-pamby

 Namby-pamby is a term for affected, weak, and maudlin speech/verse.
-It originates from Namby Pamby (1725) by Henry Carey.
+It originates from the poem Namby Pamby (1725) by Henry Carey.

 Carey wrote his poem as a satire of Ambrose Philips and published it in his Poems on Several Occasions.
 Its first publication was Namby Pamby: or, a panegyrick on the new versification address'd to A----- P----, where the A-- P-- implicated Ambrose Philips.
-Philips had written a series of odes in a new prosody of seven-syllable lines and dedicated it to "all ages and characters, from Walpole steerer of the realm, to Miss Pulteney in the nursery."
-This 3.5' line became a matter of consternation for more conservative poets, and a matter of mirth for Carey.
+Philips had written a series of odes in a new prosody of seven-syllable catalectic trochaic tetrameter and dedicated it to "all ages and characters, from Walpole steerer of the realm, to Miss Pulteney in the nursery."
+Though once used by Shakespeare in A Midsummer Night's Dream, this 3.5' line became a matter of consternation for more conservative poets, and a matter of mirth for Carey.
 Carey adopts Philips's choppy line-form for his parody and latches onto the dedication to nurseries to create an apparent nursery rhyme that is, in fact, a grand bit of nonsense and satire mixed.

 Philips was a figure who had become politically active and was a darling of the Whig party.
 He was also a target of the Tory satirists.
 Alexander Pope had criticized Philips repeatedly (in The Guardian and in his Peri Bathos, among other places), and praising or condemning Philips was a political as much as poetic matter in the 1720s, with the nickname also employed by John Gay and Jonathan Swift.

 The poem begins with a mock-epic opening (as had Pope's Rape of the Lock and as had Dryden's MacFlecknoe), calling all the muses to witness the glory of Philips's prosodic reform: